pixelatedbrian/beautiful-jekyll/_posts/2018-04-15-Toxic-Comments-EDA-Retrospective.md

 <img src="/img/class_distribution.png" width="800" align="middle">
 </p>

-Initially I performed EDA looking at the class distributions as well as most common word frequencies per class.
+Initially I performed Eploratory Data Analysis (EDA) looking at the class distributions as well as most common word frequencies per class.
 Then I started looking at the comments themselves, of different types of classes, and started looking for patterns.
 Especially patterns that I did not think would survive the normal word vectorization process.
 The main intuition was to look for features that could be concatenated late in the RNN that would be used to make predictions, providing a bit more signal for the network's decision boundaries.

 ## Sentence Structure Features: